dmkgll/dd/index.md

 [Here's a photo of me.](/)

 I've worked for too many companies and projects to list, usually in "marketing."
 Industries include bitcoin, firearms and education.
 I've also worked as a researcher and ghostwriter.
-These days work on my own things and am currently building some online stores and various small web projects.
+I used to speak often at conferences and universities about my experience dropping out of college, bitcoin and libertarianism.
+These days I work on my own things and am currently building some online stores and various small web projects.

 I think the 1990's were the best time in human civilization and we are just starting to reverse the last two decades of stagnation and cultural rot.